Th3lazykid/100DaysOfHacking/Days/Day5.md

 - [X] **HackTheBox Academy:**
   - [Windows Fundamentals](https://academy.hackthebox.com/course/preview/windows-fundamentals): Instead of pretty hectic day, covered half of the module.
 And damn, gotta give a respect to the creator for such a detailed content.
 Not sure if I can complete the module by tomorrow as gotta go uni tomorrow for a presentation.

-- [X] **[BSIDES AHMEDABAD 2021](https://bsidesahmedabad.in/2021/) Conference:** Booked my tickets for the same, excited to network with amazing hackers and much more.
+- [X] **[BSIDES AHMEDABAD 2021](https://bsidesahmedabad.in/2021/) Conference:** Booked my tickets for the same [My First IRL Conference], excited to network with amazing hackers and much more.
 LFG.
 If you are attending, do lemme know. :)

 ### Extra's